coaster brake back pedaling brake bendix new departure morrow back pedalling coaster brake bicycle bike brakes foot brakes coaster brake

 The trick is to treat the cause, not the symptom.
 Instead of immediately going for the axle nut, use a hammer to rotate the reaction arm back to its proper position.
 This will often bring everything back to proper adjustment with a minimum of trouble.
 At the very least, it will ease the binding of the axle nut, and allow you to adjust the bearing cones in the normal manner.

-Disassembly
+Disassembly and Rebuilding

 Operation-How A Coaster Brake Works

 Though there are differences in detail, all coaster brakes are fundamentally similar.
-Different manufacturers use different names for some of the parts, I'll try to use terminology as generic as possible:
+Different manufacturers use different names for some of the parts.
+I'll try to use terminology as generic as possible:

 Lubrication

-Coaster brakes are intended to be pretty much packed with grease.
+Single-speed coaster brakes are intended to be pretty much packed with grease.
 There is no part of a coaster brake that can be harmed by grease, so be generous in applying it.
 You should use a grease with tolerance for high temperatures, such as automotive brake grease, but even so, coaster brakes used in mountainous terrain can "cook" any common grease.

 Adjustment

-There's basically only one adjustment to be made on a coaster brake, the adjustment of the bearing cones.
+There's basically only one adjustment to be made on a single-speed coaster brake, the adjustment of the bearing cones.
 This adjustment can usually be made without even removing the wheel from the bike.

 The left cone is attached to the reaction arm (the arm that runs below the left chainstay, and is secured to the chainstay by a clamp of some sort.)

-If you loosen both axle nuts, and stick a cone wrench onto the right side cone, or its locknut, you can turn the whole axle, Since the left cone is immobilized by the reaction arm, turning the axle will adjust the cone.
+If you loosen both axle nuts, and stick a cone wrench onto the right side cone, or its locknut, you can turn the whole axle.
+Since the left cone is immobilized by the reaction arm, turning the axle will adjust the cone.

 If you get it too tight, the wheel will tend to bind up.
-Too loose, and the wheel will shake from side to side, and the brake will require a lot of pedal movement to engage.
+Too loose, and the wheel will shake from side to side, and the brake will require a lot of pedal movement to engage. .

 English Coaster Brake Adjustment: